-Crispy bottom potstickers are SO easy, insanely crispy, super tasty, and is SO elevated!
-This the most amazing and delicious way to eat gyoza (aka potstickers) and the best part, anyone can do it.
-Three ingredients only!
-It is such a superstar way to serve potstickers that you will really impress yourself or your guests.
-It’s so good, the thin, crispy lace layer on the bottom of potstickers is perfectly golden, makes that crispy sound that cracks when you take a potsticker off.
-Crispy potstickers is one of the best ways ever to eat this popular appetizer and it’s going to change how you eat potstickers forever.
+This Crispy bottom potstickers recipe is SO easy, resultiing in the crispiest lace skirt dumplings you’ve ever had.
+Super tasty, so elevated, and it’s my go to every time when making dumplings!
+This is the most delicious way to eat gyoza (aka potstickers) and the best part, anyone can do it with just three ingredients!
+The thin, crispy lace skirt layer on the bottom of potstickers is perfectly golden, makes that crispy sound that cracks when you take a potsticker off.

 Table of contents